ElementAstro/atom-docs/src/content/docs/en/async/promise.md

 ---
-title: EnhancedPromise.hpp Documentation
+title: Enhanced Promise
-description: Detailed documentation for the EnhancedPromise class template in the promise.hpp header file, including constructors, public methods, specialization for void, and usage examples.
+description: Detailed for the EnhancedPromise class template in the promise.hpp header file, including constructors, public methods, specialization for void, and usage examples.
 ---

-# Documentation for promise.hpp

-This document provides a detailed overview of the `promise.hpp` header file, which contains the `EnhancedPromise` class template for implementing an enhanced version of `std::promise` with additional features.

 ## Table of Contents